PavlosMelissinos/kaggle/README.md

 pip install catboost
 ```

 To actually use the notebooks locally, once you have installed all the packages you have to run `jupyter lab` from the command line while in the repo's root folder.
 This will open a browser tab leading you to a jupyter lab main page.
-From the sidebar on the left side of the page click on `notebooks` and then pick the one you want to check out.
+From the sidebar on the left side of the page double click on `notebooks` and then pick the one you want to check out.

 Each notebook is organized in cells and each cell can be run on its own.
 You can modify its contents and rerun it.